 - Retraining requirements for alternative employment

-Loss of housekeeping capacity recognizes that injuries can eliminate or reduce the ability to perform household tasks previously managed independently.
+Loss of Housekeeping Capacity: The loss of housekeeping recognizes that injuries can eliminate or reduce the ability to perform household tasks previously managed independently.
 This includes cleaning, cooking, home maintenance, yard work, childcare responsibilities, and other domestic activities.

 The compensation acknowledges that losing the capacity to care for one’s home represents a real loss, regardless of whether family members provide assistance or outside help is hired.
 Courts recognize the value of this capacity even when alternative arrangements address the practical needs.